Low Milk Supply and Things to Avoid

-- Have you thought of using a SNS system (supplementary nursing system)?
-This will allow you to breastfeed baby even while she is receiving formula...this will start to increase your own milk supply (because of the stimulation at the breast), and after a while you might be able to start breastfeeding exclusively without the lact aid.
+- Have you thought of using an SNS system (supplementary nursing system)?
+This will allow you to breastfeed baby even while she is receiving formula...this will start to increase your own milk supply (because of the stimulation at the breast), and after a while, you might be able to begin breastfeeding exclusively without the lactation aid.

 Here is a video on how to use a lactation aid...

-And yes, you are right...even the tiniest bit of breast milk is like gold...that's why its often referred to as "liquid gold" So you are doing a great job...
+And yes, you are right...even the tiniest bit of breast milk is like gold...that's why it is often referred to as "liquid gold" So you are doing a great job...

 Good luck Kelly..."